hansroland/HSI/README.md

 ## Data Structure

 All vertices, edges, sides and  hyperplanes are called *face*s.
 Set inclusion of the point sets of the faces defines a half-order relation on the faces.
-Half-orders can be represented with *Hasse diagrams* which are a special from of *directed acyclic graphs*.
-In Haskell we use *Map*s to implement directed acyclic graphs.
+A half-orders can be represented with a *Hasse diagram* or a *face lattice*.
+This is a special form of a *directed acyclic graph*.
+In Haskell we can use *Map*s to implement directed acyclic graphs.

-The next 2 images show all faces of a normal triangle as a geometric object and as a Hasse diagram:
+The next 2 images show all faces of a normal triangle as a geometric object and as a face diagram:

 <center><img src="./images/Hasse.svg"/></center>